 Economic Activity at the Site

 As of December 2016, EPA had data on one on-site business.
 This business employed 5 people and generated an estimated $10,000,000 in annual sales revenue.
-For additional information click here.
+View additional information about redevelopment economics at Superfund sites.

 Activity and Use Limitations

 At this site, activity and use limitations that EPA calls institutional controls are in place.
 Institutional controls play an important role in site remedies because they reduce exposure to contamination by limiting land or resource use.
 They also guide human behavior.
 For instance, zoning restrictions prevent land uses – such as residential uses – that are not consistent with the level of cleanup.
 For more background, see Institutional Controls.